-As you can see above, there are three different ‘+’ icons — blue one for sections, green one for rows, and the black one for modules.
+As you can see above, there are three different + icons — a blue one for sections, a green one for rows, and a black one for modules.

-Overall, you’ll find Divi Builder very intuitive, especially if you’re working with long complicated pages as you can convert the pages to wireframe or backend view easily.
+Overall, you’ll find Divi Builder very intuitive, especially when working on long complicated pages as you can comfortably switch back and forth between frontend visual editor and wireframe (backend) view.

 Content modules or elements are the building blocks that are used by all typical WordPress WYSIWYG editors.